Connect with others who understand.

 • Treating pulmonary arterial hypertension (PAH) with two or more therapies, known as combination therapy, is an effective way to manage this condition.

-• Medications used in combination therapy for PAH help widen blood vessels and lower blood pressure in several different ways.
+• Medications used in PAH combination therapy help widen blood vessels and lower blood pressure in several ways.

-PAH is a complex condition that requires treatment in order to keep you healthy.
-This typically involves medications that help control your blood pressure.
+PAH is a complex condition that needs treatment to keep you healthy.
+This usually means taking medications that help lower the pressure in the blood vessels of your lungs.

 What Is Combination Therapy?

-Monotherapy involves taking a single medication for a certain disease or health condition.
-It used to be the standard for treating PAH.
-However, studies have found that people who took only one medication for their PAH tended to have worse outcomes.
-As a result, doctors began prescribing other medications in addition to monotherapy.
+Monotherapy — taking a single medication for a disease or health condition — used to be the standard for treating pulmonary arterial hypertension.
+However, studies found that people who took only one medication for their PAH tended to have worse outcomes.
+As a result, doctors began prescribing more than one medication at a time.

-Combination therapy for PAH involves prescribing multiple medications to widen your blood vessels, which helps lower blood pressure.
-These medications are called vasodilators and reduce PAH symptoms and prevent other complications such as right heart failure.
+Combination therapy for PAH involves prescribing multiple medications to help widen blood vessels, which lowers blood pressure.
+These medications are generally called vasodilators, and they help reduce PAH symptoms and prevent complications such as right heart failure.

 How Does Combination Therapy Work?

-The U.S. Food and Drug Administration (FDA) has approved several different types of treatments for PAH that each target a different pathway in the disease.
-By targeting two or more of these pathways with combination therapy, you’re more likely to see an improvement in your symptoms and overall health.
+The U.S. Food and Drug Administration (FDA) has approved different types of treatments for PAH, and each works in its own way.
+By using two or more of these approaches in combination therapy, you’re more likely to see an improvement in your symptoms and overall health.

-• Prostacyclin medications act like the prostaglandin compounds in your body, which help widen blood vessels and slow scarring in the lungs’ arteries to prevent disease progression.
+• Prostacyclin medications act like natural substances in your body called prostaglandins.
+These drugs help widen blood vessels and slow scarring in the lungs’ arteries to prevent disease progression.

-• Soluble guanylate cyclase stimulators stimulate the enzyme sGC to help widen blood vessels.
+• Soluble guanylate cyclase stimulators (sGC) stimulate the enzyme sGC, which helps relax and widen blood vessels.

 Who Is a Candidate for Combination Therapy?